fqantonio/aqua/JOURNAL.md

 - [ ] MP parameters: see discussion on ArduPilot AHRS Discourse and about the voltage accurancy
 - [ ] Test voltage values and adjust it;
 - [ ] lights: white, red, green!?
-- [ ] protections for corners and all the bow and the stern
+- [ ] removable protections for corners, bow and stern
+- [ ] Get test sites maps with APM
 - [ ] Tests

 ![](Photos/endurecedor.jpeg)